xenserver/pull-request-manager/README.markdown

    `changed`, because the bot is not checking refs of all dependent repositories (many of which are not on GitHub).

-2. If a merge is requested (through administrator's _"Approved."_; see above), verify that refs have not `changed` since the pull request started being
+2. If a merge is requested (through administrator's _positive_ comment; see above), verify that refs have not `changed` since the pull request started being processed:
-   processed:
    * if refs have `changed`, report the problem as a comment on the pull request, and stop processing this pull request;
    * otherwise, push the changesets of the pull request into the requested